 Camp footwear

-Due to the varied condition and terrains of the mountain, you may need to switch shoes in between.
+Due to the varied conditions and terrains of the mountain, you may need to switch shoes in between.
 Bring camp footwear with you and change your boots when you reach the camp, letting them air out.

 You may bring camp shoes, such as lightweight shoes or sandals, as you’ll use them during your toilet visits.